Philosophy

 The Specialist, Major and Minor program in Philosophy may not be combined;

-Students may combine the Minor program in Biomedical Ethics with either the Specialist in Philosophy or the Major in Philosophy.
+Students may combine the Minor program in Bioethics with either the Specialist in Philosophy or the Major in Philosophy.

 Experiential Learning and Outreach